-- Students' achievement in English is acceptable overall.
-Internal assessment in Phases 2 and 3 shows acceptable achievement and this matches with lesson observations.
-In Phase 4, internal assessment shows attainment as outstanding and progress good.
-This does not match with what is seen in lessons and recent works where students' achievement was observed to be acceptable. - External benchmarking, ASSET and PASS results show acceptable attainment in Phase 2 and good attainment in Phase 3.
-Across all phases, PASS national testing indicates weak attainment in reading and writing. - In lessons and in class work, children in Phase 1 recognise similarities and differences between different objects, and describe shape, size and colour and can name nouns.
-In Phase 2, students can identify adjectives, adverbs and pronouns and use them in a simple sentence.
-Their ability to write extended pieces of work is limited.
-Phase 3 students can explore the use of alliteration, assonance, rhyme and onomatopoeia.
-Reading materials are not available to demonstrate the use of these terms effectively.
-Students' oral skills, especially in higher grades, are well developed and they were able to speak fluently at length.
-They are not always grammatically correct in class discussions. - Boys and girls in Phases 1, 3 and 4 make expected progress aligned to the curriculum.
+English Students' achievement in English is acceptable overall.
+Internal assessmer Phases 2 and 3 shows acceptable achievement and this matches with les observations.
+In Phase 4, internal assessment shows attainment outstanding and progress good.
+This does not match with what is seer lessons and recent works where students' achievement was observed to acceptable.
+External benchmarking, ASSET and PASS results show acceptable attainment in Phase 2 and good attainment in Phase 3.
+Across all phases, PASS nation testing indicates weak attainment in reading and writing.
+In lessons and in class work, children in Phase 1 recognise similarities a differences between different objects, and describe shape, size and colour a can name nouns.
+In Phase 2, students can identify adjectives, adverbs a pronouns and use them in a simple sentence.
+Their ability to write exten- pieces of work is limited.
+Phase 3 students can explore the use of alliterat assonance, rhyme and onomatopoeia.
+Reading materials are not available demonstrate the use of these terms effectively.
+Students' oral skills, especi in higher grades, are well developed and they were able to speak fluently length.
+They are not always grammatically correct in class discussions.
+Boys and girls in Phases 1, 3 and 4 make expected progress aligned to curriculum.
 In Phase 2, the boys do not progress as well as the girls.

-Areas of Strength Students' skills to speak fluently in discussions and debates, especially in the higher grades.
+Areas of Strength Areas for Improvement Students' skills to speak fluently in discussions and debates, especially in the higher grades.
+Students' oral presentation of their work in Phase 4.
 Students' extended writing skills in Phase 2.
 Students reading skills in Phase 3.
 Students' grammatical skills in both speaking and writing in the higher grades.